Miltonly/Streets/Laundon Terrace

 Getting around

-Laundon Terrace sits in the Scott neighbourhood, a position that makes the Milton GO station the realistic Toronto commute — a five-minute drive puts Union under an hour total.
-For those working in Mississauga, the 401 ramp at Regional Road 25 is four minutes away, making the 22-minute drive a daily rhythm.
-The street itself is quiet enough that the road network handles the load without through-traffic noise, though peak hours on the 401 can stretch that Mississauga run.
+Laundon Terrace sits in the Scott neighbourhood, a position that makes the GO line the realistic Toronto commute.
+A five-minute drive to Milton GO Station puts Union under 65 minutes total.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is four minutes away, making the drive a manageable 22 minutes.
+The street itself is quiet enough that the road network handles the load without through-traffic noise.

 Schools and catchment